Lamu Holiday Packages

-Lamu Island is a part of Kenya’s Lamu Archipelago.
+Lamu holiday packages are a great way to experience Lamu Island is a part of Kenya’s Lamu Archipelago.
 The Lamu Archipelago is a beautiful string of six islands in the Indian Ocean close to Kenya’s northern coast.
 The six islands that make up the Lamu Archipelago are: Lamu, Manda, Pate, Kiwayu and Manda Toto.

 The largest islands are Pate, Manda and Lamu, and Lamu Town is the largest settlement on the archipelago.
 Lamu has managed to stay unspoilt and untouched by the mass tourism and development that has hit much of Kenya’s coastline .
 As Kenya’s oldest living town, Lamu has retained all the charm and character built up over centuries.